 A whole year of learning to code, whew!
 In this episode I reflect on some of the bigger lessons that will carry into the new year: Code.
 With Others.
 And set goals!
 These are the keys to success.

-This week I got rejected from a coding program that would have been great for jumpstarting my new career.
+This week I got rejected from a coding program that could have been a great way to jump into a new career.
 Bah humbug : (

 This week I realized I didn't know as much as I thought I did about Node.js, so back to the basics.